 November can be a tricky month.
 You’re exhausted, the honeymoon behavior and excitement of the beginning of the school year has worn off, and your to do list seems to be growing by the day.
 That’s why we put together these fun activities to help you survive until Thanksgiving Break.
-Make sure to grab a FREE resource from our Thanksgiving Parade Unit as well.
+Make sure to grab a FREE article and timeline resource from our Thanksgiving Parade Unit as well!

 Fall is such a beautiful season.
 Try taking your kids outside for a nature walk!
 You can even have a science lesson about why the leaves change colors during fall.
 The fresh air and exercise will be good for both you and your students.
-While you’re out, have your students collect a pine cone for activity #2.
+While you’re out, have your students collect a pine cone for the following activity.